wienkers/marEx/README.md

 ### Data Pre-processing Pipeline

 MarEx implements a highly-optimised preprocessing pipeline powered by `dask` for efficient parallel computation and scaling to very large spatio-temporal datasets.
-Included are two complementary methods for calculating anomalies and detecting extremes:
+Included are four complementary methods for calculating anomalies and two methods for detecting extremes:

 **Anomaly Calculation**:
   1. *Shifting Baseline* — Scientifically-rigorous definition of anomalies relative to a backwards-looking rolling smoothed climatology.
+  2. *Fixed Baseline* — Daily climatology using the full time series without detrending.
+Preserves long-term trends and maintains a simple interpretation.
+(Best for baseline comparison studies, trend-inclusive analysis, or for public outreach.)
+  3. *Detrend Fixed Baseline* — Polynomial detrending followed by fixed daily climatology.
+Removes long-term trends and maintains the full time series of data.
+(Does not account for changes in seasonal timing, ideal for climate variability studies.)
-  2. *Detrended Baseline* — Efficiently removes trend & season cycle using a 6+ coefficient model (mean, annual & semi-annual harmonics, and arbitrary polynomial trends).
+  4. *Harmonic Detrending* — Efficiently removes trend & season cycle using a 6+ coefficient model (mean, annual & semi-annual harmonics, and arbitrary polynomial trends).
 (Highly efficient, but this approximation may lead to biases in certain statistics.)

 **Extreme Detection**:
   1. *Hobday Extreme* — Implements a similar methodology to Hobday et al. (2016) with local day-of-year specific thresholds determined based on the quantile within a rolling window.